 Other states may put commercial and industrial electricians into one category.

-Besides these categories, electricians can be subdivided by the level of training and experience:
+Besides these categories, electricians can be subdivided by their level of training and experience.

-They work under the supervision of an experienced professional (journeyman or master) before they can become journeymen themselves.
+- They work under the supervision of a licensed journeyman or master before becoming journeymen themselves.

-Master electricians have years of experience as a journeyman with a proven high-level experience through a state exam.
+- They have years of experience as a journeyman with proven high-level experience through a state exam.

-A licensing regulatory agency of every state defines the scope of duties and parameters of every level.
+Each state’s licensing regulatory board defines the scope of duties and parameters at every level.

-In general, specific job duties really define what it means to be an electrician.
+In general, specific job duties define what it means to be an electrician.

 For example, wiring a house.

-- GFCI (ground fault circuit interrupters, often shortened to GFI) on outlets/breakers in places where water is common like bathrooms, garages, and outside.
+- Ground fault circuit interrupters (GFCI) on outlets/breakers in places where water is common like bathrooms, garages, and house exterior